canjs/can-view-callbacks/docs/attr.md

     <div fade-in-when="showing">
       Here is more info!
     </div>

-These values can be read from [can.view.attrData attrData]'s scope like:
+These values can be read from [can-view-callbacks.attrData]'s scope like:

     attrData.scope.attr("showing")

 But often, you want to update scope value or listen when the scope value changes.
 For example, the __toggle__ mixin might want to update `showing` and the __fade-in-when__ mixin needs to know when the `showing` changes.
-Both of these can be achived by using [can.view.Scope::compute compute] to get a get/set compute that is tied to the value in the scope:
+Both of these can be achived by using [can-view-scope::compute compute] to get a get/set compute that is tied to the value in the scope:

     var showing = attrData.scope.compute("showing")